-Microsoft 365 subscriptions: If you received a license for Microsoft 365 on your device, be sure to sign in and start your subscription as soon possible.
+Microsoft 365 subscriptions: If you see that a Microsoft 365 subscription is included on your device, be sure to sign in and start your subscription as soon possible.
 If you will not start your subscription within 180 days after Windows activated, it will expire.
-There is no expiration date for perpetual versions (such as Office 2021).
+There is no such expiration date for the perpetual license products (such as Office 2021).

 Note: If you see a different activation screen when you start an Office app, see Activate Office.

 Step 2: Start an Office app

 Step 4: Follow the remaining prompts to accept the license agreement and privacy settings.

-If your device included a subscription to Microsoft 365, your subscription will be started.
+If your device included a subscription for Microsoft 365, your subscription will be started.

 What is a Microsoft account?

 A Microsoft account is an email address and password that you use with Outlook.com, Hotmail, Microsoft 365, Office, OneDrive, Skype, Xbox, and Windows.

 When you create a Microsoft account, you can use any email address as the user name, including addresses from Yahoo! or Gmail.
 After you associate this account with your Office product, if you ever need to reinstall the apps, you'll use this Microsoft account instead of a product key to install and activate Office.

 Should I create a new Microsoft account?